 In answer to that I would say, you are correct … but so what?

-It is likely that taking action to brand yourself a bit differently from others will cost you extra time or money or both, but in the long run it is worth it.
+Taking action to brand yourself a bit differently from others will likely cost you extra time or money or both, but in the long run, it is worth it.

-The next stage is down to you to go and get something done or expand on, re-emphasise and follow up on the thing that you already have.
+The next stage is down to you to go and get something done or expand on, re-emphasise and follow up on something that you already have.

 Being different makes the difference.